-- Provides several B vitamins: Meat can offer several B vitamins, such as vitamin B1, B2, B3, B6, B9, and B12, to babies.
+- Provides several B vitamins: Meat can offer several B vitamins, such as vitamin B1, B2, B3, B6, B9, and B12.
 These vitamins play a crucial role in several physiological processes that facilitate healthy growth and development.
-For instance, vitamin B2 and B3 help in energy metabolism, whereas vitamin B12 helps healthy red cell formation and proper nervous system functioning (1).
+For instance, vitamin B2 and B3 help in energy metabolism, whereas vitamin B12 helps healthy red cell formation and proper nervous system functioning (6) (7).

 - Gives essential nutrients: Heme iron, zinc, selenium, and calcium are vital nutrients that meat can add to a baby’s weaning diet.
-These help the baby’s body in different functions, such as immune system functioning, proper cognitive development, and overall growth and development (1).
+These help the baby’s body in different functions, such as development of cognitive health, immune system functioning, Prevention of cell damage and overall growth and development (8).

 How To Prepare Meatballs For Babies?

-Here are some simple tips that you should keep in mind while preparing meatballs for babies.
+Here are some simple tips that you should keep in mind when preparing meatballs for babies.